juniorfernandesdev/teste-ci/README.md

 bundle exec fastlane match adhoc
 ```

-Finally, open `TallestTowers.xcodeproj` with Xcode again and make the following changes:
+Finally, open `CITesteShopper.xcodeproj` with Xcode again and make the following changes:

-* Select the `TallestTowers` target in the project and switch to the "Signing and Capabilities" tab.
+* Select the `CITesteShopper` target in the project and switch to the "Signing and Capabilities" tab.
 * Uncheck the "Automatically manage signing" checkbox.
-* Select `match AdHoc com.semaphoreci.TallestTowers` from the "Provisioning Profile" drop-down.
+* Select `match AdHoc com.teste-ci.shopper` from the "Provisioning Profile" drop-down.

 ## Run the CI pipeline locally